GBrochado/TSI_RL_HighwayMerge/README.md

 Mappo initially showed promising results but experienced a drastic decline in the average speed towards the end.
 In terms of collisions, both models fluctuated during training but ultimately achieved similar outcomes.

 To investigate the drastic drop in average speed, we explored potencial explanations.
-One possibility is that the rewards previously identified were effective on an individual basis but, when combined, could lead to outcomes like this.
+One possibility is that the rewards previously identified were effective on an individual basis but, when combined, could lead to outcomes like this one.
 Another explanation is that the model became confident in its decisions up to that point and began exploring alternative set of actions.

 3. **3 lanes environment**
    ![3 lanes env](figures/3_lane_result.png)